Loliezi/test/README.md

-this isn't my website. my friend needed help on it.
+this isn't my website. a friend needed help on it.